 Who are your consulting and backup providers?

 Who attends births with you?
-A second midwife?
-Assistant?
-Student?
+A second licensed midwife?
+What is their birth management experience?